devflux25/python-gui-calculator/README.md

 Features
 Addition, subtraction, multiplication, and division with basic error handling

-Clean Tkinter interface with buttons for digits and operators
+Clean Tkinter interface with buttons for  operators

 Optional keyboard input support (if implemented)